-13.1 The CITY shall follow the principles of corrective progressive discipline as outlined in the City of Santa Rosa Personnel Rules and Regulations - Rule Seven (7) - Disciplinary Procedure.
-Disciplinary action shall be designed to fit the nature of the problem, the severity of the misconduct and the circumstances involved.

-13.2 Misconduct that may result in disciplinary action shall include, but not be limited to, those causes set forth in Personnel Rules and Regulations - Rule Seven (7) - Disciplinary Procedure - Section Three (3).

-13.3 Pre and post disciplinary due process shall be followed to the extent required by case law and statutory law, including but not limited to the Public Safety Officers Procedural Bill of rights Act (Government Code Section 3300 et seq.)

-13.4 See Article 16, Section 16.7 preserving the parties' rights over the issue of binding arbitration of discipline.
+- 13.1 The CITY shall follow the principles of corrective progressive discipline as outlined in the City of Santa Rosa Personnel Rules and Regulations Rule Seven (7) Disciplinary Procedure.
+Disciplinary action shall be designed to fit the nature of the problem, the severity of the misconduct and the circumstances involved. - 13.2 Misconduct that may result in disciplinary action shall include, but not be limited to, those causes set forth in Personnel Rules and Regulations Rule Seven (7) Disciplinary Procedure Section Three (3). - 13.3 Pre and post disciplinary due process shall be followed to the extent required by case law and statutory law, including but not limited to the Public Safety Officers Procedural Bill of rights Act (Government Code Section 3300 et seq.) ("PSOBR") - 13.4 See Article 16, Section 16.6 preserving the parties' rights over the issue of binding arbitration of discipline.

+Investigations shall be completed in a timely manner consistent with the provisions of law, including PSOBR.